adamggrim/Moonbeam/README.md

 `Moonbeam` is a Swift package for color sliders with floating color previews.

 For a given hue range on a color spectrum, `Moonbeam` lets you bend saturation or brightness in specific sections.
-It also supports gradients and customizable sizing and presentation options.
+It also supports gradients and customizable presentation options.

 ## Requirements